Published April 1, 2022

 The Children’s HeartLink mission is based on a train-the-trainer model.
 It means that our impact doesn’t end when our global partners complete our training program.
-They become centers of excellence and train other medical professionals in their region.
+They become Children’s HeartLink Centers of Excellence and train other medical professionals in their region.
 That’s how we transform heart care for children around the world.

-Zheleva explains: “Our medical volunteers take time to truly understand the partner hospital, the experience of the staff and the environment in which they work.
-Then they work in tandem with the site to find solutions to support the site’s growth towards a center of excellence in care for children with heart disease.
+Zheleva explains, “Our medical volunteers take time to truly understand the partner hospital, the experience of the staff and the environment in which they work.
+Then they work in tandem with the site to find solutions to support the site’s growth towards a Children’s HeartLink Center of Excellence in care for children with heart disease.
 I am constantly inspired by our medical volunteers as they build lifetime friendships and long-lasting relationships with health care professionals at our partner hospitals.”

 Whether our volunteer teams are training hospitals on-site or providing support virtually, they help their peers in low- and middle-income countries advance their skills and improve heart care for children.

 “They are passionate and committed individuals, human beings who are trying to create a better life for a child and create hope for parents who are in an area that lacks access to care for their child.
 Their engagement runs deep and their concern is genuine.
 Our volunteers want to make the world a better place by making the lives of children in need better,” adds Boucher.